 What do cacao nibs taste like?

 It’s a love or hate relationship, depending on personal taste.
 Some people, mostly the ones that already appreciate ultra dark chocolate (90% plus) and black coffee, just can’t get enough of them.
-They add them to cookies instead of chocolate chips, to porridge, to chia puddings, as topping to ice cream.
-They like the crunchiness and even use them to cure chocolate cravings, having them just by the tablespoon.
+They use them to cure chocolate cravings, having them just by the tablespoon.

-Other people, often the ones with a sweet tooth, just hate cacao nibs.
+People with a sweet tooth most often hate cacao nibs.
 They find them bitter, and even sour and pungent.
+Which they can be.

 You’ll need the following hardware for this DIY cacao sugar-free liqueur: